Kohistan District, Pakistan: Demographics

 At the time of the 2017 census the district had a population of 784,711, of which 424,643 were males and 360,055 females.
 The rural population was 706,433 (97.95%) while the urban population was 72,654 (2.05%).
 The literacy rate was 76.20% - the male literacy rate was 86.40% while the female literacy rate was 65.76%.
 3,172 (0.24%) people in the district were from religious minorities, mainly Christians.

-At the time of the 2017 census, 91.96 of the population spoke Kohistani, 7.09% Pashto, 0.36% Urdu and 0.63% Punjabi as their first language.
-2.07% of the population spoke languages classified as 'Others', mainly Kohistani languages.
+Languages

-The major language of the area is Kohistani, which in the 1981 census, was the mother tongue of % of households.
-The variety spoken in the District of Kohistan has formed the basis of a literary language.
-It is very close to the Dardic Language of Kohistan: the two share 86% of their basic vocabulary.
+The major language of the area is named Kohistani, which in the 1981 census, was the mother tongue of % of households.
+However the designation is applied to different unrelated languages, including the Kohistani Shina (a Shina dialect), mainly spoken in the eastern side of the Indus River encompassing eastern Upper Kohistan and Kolai-Palas, and Indus Kohistani, mainly spoken in the western side of the Indus River encompassing western Upper Kohistan and Lower Kohistan.

-Other languages, such as Pashto, Urdu and Punjabi, are found more in urban than rural areas.